 I love high-intensity ESL Games.
 They are fun, fast and frenetic.
 A Language Sprint is an excellent way to repetitively practice any target language without getting bored.

 The only materials you’ll need are a timer a way of tallying points: pen and paper, white board, counting, etc. All you have to do is pick a language target and set a timer for one minute.

 - Divide your class into pairs.

-- The goal in to use the target language as many times as possible within a minute.
-In this example we’re using the language target “If it’s rainy we can play in the rain“.
+- The goal is to use the target language as many times as possible within a minute.
+In this example, we’re using the language target “If it’s rainy we can play in the rain“.

 - Have one partner use the language target as many times as possible within a minute without repeating the variable.
 The variable in this example is “play in the rain.”

 - The other partner simply has to tally points and make sure there’s no repetition.

 - When the timer sounds.
 Tally the points.

 - Have the partners switch roles and repeat steps 3-5.

 - Combine both totals and the pair with the highest combined total is the winner.